mhxbe/react-starter/README.md

 [Progressive Web Apps (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) are supported through a **Service Worker** which is present in this starterkit.
 It's powered by [Google's Workbox](https://developers.google.com/web/tools/workbox) via its [workbox-webpack-plugin](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin).
 The [`src/service-worker.ts`](src/service-worker.ts) will be enriched and copied to `dist/sw.js` by `workbox-webpack-plugin`'s `InjectManifest()` which can be found in [webpack.config.ts](webpack.config.ts).
 The registration of the **Service Worker** happens in [src/index.tsx](src/index.tsx).

+## Routing

+[React Router](https://github.com/ReactTraining/react-router) is a collection of navigational components that compose declaratively with your application.
+This enables us to use routing in our SPA.

+We're using a [.htaccess](.htaccess) file to implement a "Catch All" approach so we can use nice URLs.
+If you're not using apache but nginx for example, make sure to add rewrites in your config.
+If you don't want to use these kind of configurations in your app, you're free to use React Router's [HashRouter](https://reactrouter.com/web/api/HashRouter).

 ## SEO (react-helmet)

 [React Helmet](https://github.com/nfl/react-helmet) is a document head manager for React.
 This way we can dynamically set meta-tags, title, ... in the document head.